-You can choose to train to be a teacher of PE with the Catholic Teaching Alliance (North) by age range and/or location.
+Choose to train to be a teacher of PE with the Catholic Teaching Alliance (North) by age range and/or location.

-Please note, places are severely limited.
-However, additional places are available for those who can offer an *EBacc subject also.
-You must have a grade C or above at A Level,
+NB, places are limited.
+However, additional places are available if you can also offer an *EBacc subject at grade C or above at A Level,

-Mathematics, English, History, Geography, Sciences, Modern Languages.
+- Mathematics, English, History, Geography, Sciences, Modern Languages.

 - 2 separate placements in contrasting schools/colleges